PedrelliLuca/ToonTanks/notes.md

 ### Lesson 158 + 159 - Spawning particles

-Let's implement particle effects! component class: `UParticleSystem`.
+Let's implement particle effects! effect class: `UParticleSystem`.
+This is not a component.

 Let's also add the UHealthComponent to the class and make the constructor create one by default, since it's something that every tank / turret needs.

 We can also implement particles as components, `UParticleSystemComponent` which is what we want to do for our particle trail effect.
 The component keeps spawning particles over its life based on an updating position of the projectile.
 It is a scene component, so it needs to be attached to something, we'll attach it to the rootcomponent of the projectile (i.e. its root component).

+### Lesson 160 - Playing sound effects

+USoundBase for the effect; `USoundBase`.
+Launch and Hit sounds on projectiles, Death sound on PawnBase.